 - Horizontal plan concept or schematic with sufficient detail to establish geometry typically a scale of 1'' = 200' or 1'' = 100' is acceptable.
-However, a scale of 1'' = 50' may be required for tight locations. - Cross section, profiles or other sketches as necessary - Detail sufficient to provide reasonable cost estimate - Summary of alternatives considered and reasons for recommended/preferred plan - Supporting information (e.g., bridge and retaining walls)
+However, a scale of 1'' = 50' may be required for certain areas. - Typical sections, cross sections, profiles, or other sketches as necessary - Detail sufficient to provide reasonable cost estimate - Supporting information (e.g., bridge and retaining walls)